odders17/Adding-semantic-elements-and-clearing-up-css/README.md

-# Adding semantic elements and clearing up css
+# Refactoring existing code by adding semantic elements and clearing up css
-Editing Horiseon website
-Adding semantic elements so developer has a clear understanding of its meaning Cleaning up css so that there is less code as possible to help user get a clearer picture
+Refractoring Horiseon website by adding semantic structure of the html elements and including comments before each section so developer has a clear understanding of its purpose.
+Cleaning up css so that there is less code as possible to help user get a clearer picture.

+Added meta tags into the html head section.
+Changed the many div tags in the html to header, article and footer tags so they are more specific to the browser and developer.

+Added descriptions to the css to explain the purpose of each section.
+And grouped the header, search engine optimization, online reputation management and social media marketing sections together reducing the amount of code and kept the webpage working the same.